ENAleksey/RenderEdge_Widescreen/README.md

 </p>

 # Installation
-Just put the .mix file from archive into the folder where WarCraft III is installed.
+Just put RenderEdge_Widescreen.mix file into the folder where WarCraft III is installed.

 **Requirements:**
 - Windows XP or above;